bmzare/Computational-Geometry/3. Line Segment Intersection/README.md

 # Sweep Line (Bentley-Ottmann) Algorithm

-Use a sweep line approach, in which a vertical line L moves from left to right (or, e.g., from left to right) across the plane, intersecting the input line segments in sequence as it moves.
+Use a sweep line approach, in which a vertical line L moves from left to right (or, e.g., from top to bottom) across the plane, intersecting the input line segments in sequence as it moves.

 Examples (8 and 100 points):